Loading

 Under the STOCK Act (5 U.S.C. §13104), officials must report individual securities transactions over $1,000 within 30 days of notification — or 45 days of the trade, whichever comes first (5 U.S.C. §13105(l)).
 Mutual funds and ETFs are exempt (5 CFR §2640.201).
 These are filed as OGE Form 278-T reports — the core data that powers this tracker.

 OGE reviews whether the official met their divestiture deadline and continues to comply with ethics agreements.
 Late filings carry a $200 fee (5 U.S.C. §13106(a)).
 Missed deadlines and new purchases in regulated sectors all raise flags — criminal conflict of interest is covered by 18 U.S.C. §208.
+Open Cabinet shows transactions filed while in office; it does not have access to OGE's compliance determinations and currently lacks the entry-holdings baseline needed to verify divestiture independently.

 Most officials sell holdings upon confirmation.
 New purchases — especially in sectors they regulate — warrant scrutiny.